PIYUSH-CHOUDHARY-04/cli-arg-parser-and-dispatcher/README.md

 This project provides a modular framework to:

-* Define and register CLI arguments alongside their handler functions
+* Define and register CLI arguments of switch type only (--switch) alongside their handler functions
 * Validate arguments at runtime for correctness and duplication
 * Dispatch the correct handler based on the input arguments
 * Provide clear, informative error handling with detailed messages